Self-isolation (Test and Trace) Payments

 - Your child’s date of birth.

-- What year group is your child in?
+- The year group your child is in

 - Your child’s main address.